 The most common mistake made by beginner cross-country skiers is overdressing.
 You will be quite active and will generate a good deal of body heat.
 Dress in layers and don’t hesitate to remove a layer when necessary.
 Of course, everything you could ever need is available at Great Glen Outfitters, and we’d be happy to sell you an entire new wardrobe.
 If that’s in your budget, great.
 If not, we've put together some suggestions (below) for all your important body parts.

 A lightweight hat or band is the most valuable article of clothing.
 You lose most of your body heat through your head, so you want to keep it covered up, but a big bulky hat will make you all sweaty which tends to cool you down when you stop.

 No one likes to have cold hands, so be sure you have a good pair of gloves.
 However, if your gloves are too big and bulky, skiing will be like trying to type while wearing boxing gloves.
 Cross country gloves are lighter and give more dexterity than bulky alpine gloves.
 Gloves with a degree of water repellency are best because if and when you fall your gloves will not get soggy.
-If you are a one of those chronic cold hand types, pick up some hand warmers just in case.
+If you are one of those chronic cold-hand types, pick up some hand warmers just in case.

 Even worse than cold hands are cold feet.
 Modern cross country boots are nicely insulated for warmth and comfort, so there's no need to wear big, bulky, wool socks.
 The same principle that applies to hands also applies here—think about foot warmers on really cold days, as long as they don’t interfere with the fit of your boots.